robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 #### Hooks

-Shared hooks are hooks which are to be used inside pages and features.
+Shared hooks are hooks which are to be used inside applications and features.

 The shared hooks will get some hard requirements: